j5py/gladia-home-assignment/README.md

 ### Task 3: Technical Documentation and Communication

 #### Documentation Review
+> The added section to enhance the original documentation is italicized.

 <br />

 ##### Audio to LLM

-Harness **the power of the LLM command prompt** to access a range of processing capabilities **beyond transcription**, all in a single request.
+*Harness **the power of the LLM command prompt** to access a range of processing capabilities **beyond transcription**, all in a single request.
 In addition to speech-to-text, you will fully leverage the value of its content.
-Ask any question or analysis, as you would do with an assistant.
+Ask any question or analysis, as you would do with an assistant.*

-You only need to write the different treatments you wish to apply to the transcription, with the prompts listed as comma-separated values in the `prompts` list (or array).
-In addition to the complete transcription, you will obtain a list of results: each will contain the prompt sent to the LLM and its associated output.
+*You only need to write the different treatments you wish to apply to the transcription, with the prompts listed as comma-separated values in the `prompts` list (or array).
+In addition to the complete transcription, you will obtain a list of results: each will contain the prompt sent to the LLM and its associated output.*

 <br />